 Unlike the false eyelashes you can purchase at the drugstore, eyelash extensions are not applied to the skin, but are rather glued on top of your actual eyelashes.
 “Lash extensions are semi-permanent synthetic, faux mink, mink or silk fibers which are applied strand to strand of your natural lashes to enhance your natural eye,” explains Richardson.
 “They’re carefully applied one at a time (typically 80 -140 lashes per eye) using a specially-formulated, semi-permanent glue that will not irritate or damage the natural lash.”

-The initial appointment can take anywhere from 1-2 hours, where you typically lay on a bed with your eyes closed while the technician applies your lashes.
+The initial appointment can take anywhere from one to two hours, where you typically lay on a bed with your eyes closed while the technician applies your lashes.
 Whether you choose to chat with your technician the whole time, listen to your favorite podcast, or fall asleep, your reaction after your first appointment will always be a pleasant surprise.
 “Extensions will give you longer, fuller lashes and will enhance your overall appearance by lifting, elongating and opening the eye,” says Richardson.

-The effect you get from eyelash extensions can’t really be achieved through adhesive false lash strips.
+The effect you get from eyelash extensions can not really be achieved through adhesive false lash strips.
 With false lashes, “the lash strands are placed directly on the strip, making it impossible to add dimension, depth or layers to your lashes the way natural lashes grow,” explains Richardson.
 The one benefit false lashes have over eyelash extensions are that they can be applied and removed easily without help from a professional.

 Cost, Longevity and Aftercare